NelsonPython/Driving_Experiment/PublicRadio/airMacCleanTable.md

 ```

-View the first 5 records in the enviro table
+View the first 5 records in the Air MacClean table

 ```
 mysql> select * from AirMacClean limit 5;